SonarSource/sonarqube/server/sonar-docs/src/pages/extend/adding-coding-rules.md

 * The title of the rule should match the pattern "X should [ not ] Y" for most rules.
 Note that the "should [ not ]" pattern is too strong for Finding rules, which are about observations on the code.
 Finding titles should be neutral, such as "Track x".
 * All other things being equal, the positive form is preferred.
 E.G.
-   * X should Y is preferred to
+   * "X should Y" is preferred to
-   * X should not Z
+   * "X should not Z"
 * Titles should be written in plural form if at all possible.
 E.G.
    * ![](/images/check.svg)Flibbers should gibbet
    * ![](/images/cross.svg)A Flibber should gibbet